 Normally one tries to avoid getting themselves into hot water, but in Rotorua, it’s highly encouraged and people have been doing it here for centuries.

-Polynesian Spa is the place to start – it’s where the geothermal bathing experience in New Zealand originated 50 years ago.
-As soon as you dip your toe in the water in one of the 28 hot pools along the edge of Lake Rotorua, you’ll see – and feel – why this place is world famous.
+As soon as you dip your toes in the water in one of Polynesian Spa’s 28 hot pools along the edge of Lake Rotorua, you’ll see – and feel – why this place is world famous.

 The spa’s geothermal hot mineral waters are sourced from two natural springs, giving you the option of relieving tired muscles, aches and pains in the slightly acidic Priest Spring waters, or nourishing your skin in the alkaline waters of the Rachel Spring.
 Of course, you can try both types, and add in a dip into the cold plunge pool for some rejuvenating hot-cold therapy.